Content Licensing and Monetization for Game Publishers

 Applied to Jack Sparrow in the realm of Sea of Thieves, we also need to pay attention to two other types of intellectual properties: set design and voiceovers.
-We wouldn’t drop pirate into a ski resort or want him to sound like Mariah Carey either!
-Broken down, we’d expect the rights to look a bit like this:
+We wouldn’t drop a pirate into a ski resort or want him to sound like Mariah Carey!

 Now that we’ve gone over a ‘basic’ example, let’s break down something a bit trickier with the addition of talent and trademarks.
-In EA Sports’ NHL21, we see that they’ve licensed in the trademark NHL shield, the Stanley Cup, and NHL teams’ various logos and styleguides.
-Let’s also not forget the professional players’ names and likeness used in-game.
+In EA Sports’ NHL21, we see that they’ve licensed in the trademark NHL shield, the Stanley Cup, and NHL teams’ various logos and style guides.
+Let’s also not forget the professional players’ names and likenesses used in-game.
 Their granular licensing structure also accounts for music published in-game, requiring a master recording license and a synchronization license.

 Production Elements Licensing

 Now let’s consider a license that most people outside of the gaming industry tend to overlook: the game engine.
 For those of you who don’t know, the game engine is the actual production tool necessary to develop a game.

 Game developers usually take two paths for production elements: Develop and use their own game engine or license in a pre-existing game engine.

 If licensed-in, game engine fees can vary based on company.
 Games from developer Unknown Worlds Entertainment’s Subnautica: Below Zero use a game engine called Unity.
 Given the size of the development team at Unknown Worlds Entertainment, it’s likely that they have a license agreement they manage for access to the Unity game engine that falls within their Enterprise level package.
 This would require them to pay a flat annual license fee based on the number of users, typically with a minimum amount.